wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 [^1]: I realized that this solution might be untenable for problems with a larger parameter space, taking too much compute time to hit a score within my defined range.
 To account for this, I made sure to isolate the parameter generation strategy from the Trainer.
 This would allow me to, in the future, create a more efficient method for generating parameters to score than random - perhaps through an RL model.
 For these purposes, I found random generation to be more than adequate.
 [^2]: The method I used here was to leverage `np.meshgrid` to create a matrix of all possible combinations of operands, then feed those into the model.
 Matplotlib's `imshow` could then render the output matrix as a background image for the grid.
+[^3]: While this output data matches the gradient of the model properly, I'm not sure why it is a little under the white region here: either the generated data is unshooting the range I wanted by a bit, or the color grading is a little off.
+Will investigate as I move forward.
+[^4]: I put in a good amount of consideration as to whether I should try and still "group" single digits by the number they compose.
+E.g, grouping together `3` and `5` here.
+I decided, based on other examples from the Chollet guide, that this wasn't necessary - the model can probably make that inference from order alone.
+But this is something I need to learn more about.